The Commission Co-Chairs

 She is a prolific writer and public intellectual, having written for IndigenousX, NITV, The Guardian, and The Conversation.
 Watego is a founding board member of Inala Wangarra, an Indigenous community development association within her community, director of the Institute for Collaborative Race Research, and was one half of the Wild Black Women radio/podcast show, but most importantly, she is also a proud mum to five beautiful children.
 Her debut book, Another Day in the Colony, published by UQ Press, was released in November 2021 and met critical acclaim.

-Chamindra Weerawardhana is the director of programs and global partnerships of Global Action for Trans Equality (GATE).
+Chamindra Weerawardhana is the founder and trustee of the Consortium for Intersectional Justice, a transnational collective that focuses on strengthening how intersectional justice is understood in policymaking and international cooperation sectors.
 She is a human rights defender, researcher, and published author.

 Weerawardhana has also engaged in political organizing in several countries, with a core focus on upholding a strong intersectional feminist ethos, and strengthening “representation” and the agency of people and communities faced with systemic forms of marginalization.